Building for the Future: Robots to Transform Construction

 (1) ABB Construction Industry Survey May 2021.
 Conducted by 3Gem Global Market Research & Insights, the ABB construction industry survey of 2000 CEO or Managing Director decision-makers in large and small businesses including residential and commercial construction, component suppliers, contractors and subcontractors, architects and designs and consultants in the USA, Canada, China, UK, Germany, Austria, Switzerland, Sweden, France & Italy.
 Conducted April 22, 2021 - May 12, 2021, 3Gem Research & Insights utilize industry-standard panel management systems and adhere to stringent quality control procedures; delivering double opt-in, GDPR-compliant consumer and B2B panels.

-B-Roll content and online video packages can be downloaded below:
+B-Roll content can be downloaded below:

 GVs ABB Magic Queen at Biennale Architettura 2021: https://we.tl/t-1TXQfybYXW

 GVs Prefabrication at Skanska, Sweden: https://we.tl/t-nSTWGLhyIt